neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 it is theoretically possible to render a JSON response through a Fluid Template View, a specialized view does a much better job in a more convenient way.

-The JSON View provided by FLOW3 can be used by declaring it as the default view in the concrete Action Controller implementation::
+The JSON View provided by TYPO3 Flow can be used by declaring it as the default view in the concrete Action Controller implementation::

 	class FooController extends ActionController {